jmtzt/ChessFormer/README.md

-# ChessGPT
+# ChessFormer

 This repo contains code for training your own NanoGPT-based models on chess data.

 ## Getting Started

-Follow these steps to set up and train your ChessGPT model:
+Follow these steps to set up and train your ChessFormer model:

 ### Prerequisites